Breazile/MandoPuterPi/README.md

 - Select the SD card you wish to write your image to
 - Review your selections, then click Flash! to begin writing data to the SD card

-As an alternative you can use dd on GNU/Linux or macOS:

-Change the path to your image file, /dev/sdcard is the path to you SD card device
+As an alternative you can use dd on GNU/Linux or macOS: Change the path to your image file, /dev/sdcard is the path to your SD card device

-**2. Configure your Wi-Fi, and copying the **wpa_supplicant.conf** file to the root of your SD card.
-More details [here](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md)
+**2. Configure your Wi-Fi by copying the wpa_supplicant.conf file to the root of your SD card.** More details [here](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md)

-**3. Insert the SD card into the Raspberry Pi**
+**3. Insert the SD card into the Raspberry Pi** You can power it up to see if it will boot if you connect it to an external monitor.
+If not go to step 2 below and solder the LCD.

 ### 1b.
 Raspberry Pi Zero Setup